morpav/zceq_solver/README.md

    computing then next histogram.

-   2.6) When all buckets are processed, we can forget the input strings and find collision for next semgent in the strings.
+   2.6) When all buckets are processed, we can forget the input strings (start to reuse the occupied memory) and find collisions for the next semgent in the strings.

- 4) If 8 segments has not been reduced yet, continue with step 2).
+ 3) If 8 segments has not been reduced yet, continue with step 2).

- 4) When collisions for 9th segment are found, we do not produce any other strings, but we use information stored in the pair link objects to track down the source strings.
+ 4) When collisions for 9th segment are found by the same approach already described, we do not produce any other strings, but we use information stored in the pair link objects to track down the source strings.
 The translation is pretty straightforward.
 The output is a list of 512 indices.

  5) If the list contains any duplicate items, the solution candidate is rejected.
 Otherwise indices are reorder to conform to zcash